krahscimsoc/cosmic_bot/README.md

 1. The /hello commands, which just prints out the text "Hello there!".
 2. The /print command, which allows you to type in a text, which the bot will then print out.
+3. The /ember command, it's basically an embed test, but it shows you different functions embeds have, so you can customize it however you want.
+4. The